freerunbuttons/freerunbuttons/docs/timesync.md

 # How to sync the buttons?

+## Chosen solution for syncing the buttons!

+(for more info on the challenges solves here read the next sections).

+The `server` and also every button has a separate time (get it by calling `millis()`).
+When a button is pressed it sends its own ID and the `millis()`.
+Furthermore it computes the time until the response, thus knowing how long the request took.
+Every next time the `previous response time` is sent to the server.
+Because normally the response time is in the order of 20 msecs, the server knows that the accuracy is the same.

+Every time but the first the server is capable of estimating what the difference is between the `server-millis()` and the `button-millis()` (for THIS button!).
+Once the server has a Dictionary with these differences (offsets) it can compute (~estimate, because of the response time) the `server time` at the moment the button was pressed.

+## About early challenge

 ```
 Update: Using NTP from an ESP is not accurate enough!:
 The RTC (Real Time Clock) in an ESP is not